LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 14. “How would you move media storage off Supabase?”
 - Strong answer: keep `storage.ts` abstraction and switch adapter to R2/S3 while preserving app APIs.

-15. “How would you reduce fallback complexity later?”
+15. “How do you prevent schema drift from breaking RPC calls?”
-- Strong answer: enforce migration gating + RPC versioning + remove legacy signature fallbacks once all clients are updated.
+- Strong answer: deploy additive migrations before the client, keep RPC contracts versioned where needed, and verify the deployed build against the configured backend.

 ### F. Reliability / Delivery
 16. “How do you prevent schema drift from breaking web claims?”